ncatlab/nlab-content/pages/8/3/1/7/27138/content.md

 ## Idea

-A notion of [[topological space]] which comes with predefined notions of neighbourhood, apartness, and nearness, without having to define any of them in terms of the others.
+A notion of [[topological space]] which comes with predefined notions of [[neighbourhood]], apartness, and nearness, without having to define any of them in terms of the others.

 ## Definition